In a right triangle, one leg has length 6 and the other leg has l... | Study Prep in Pearson+

 Master Finding Missing Side Lengths with a bite sized video explanation from PatrickStart learning

-In a right triangle, if one leg has length units, the other leg has length units, what is the length of the side opposite the right angle (the hypotenuse)?
+If the vertex angle of an isosceles triangle is , what is the measure of each base angle?

-In the right triangle shown, one leg measures units and the other leg measures units.
-What is the length of the hypotenuse ?
+In a right triangle, one leg has length and the hypotenuse has length .
+If is the length of the other leg, select the correct value of .

-Given two parallel lines cut by a transversal, if one of the alternate interior angles measures degrees and the other measures degrees, what is the value of ?
+In right triangle PQR, angle P is , angle Q is , and the length of side PQ is units.
+What is the length of side QR?

-In a right triangle, one leg has length units and the hypotenuse has length units.
-What is the length of the other leg?
+Given two right cones, one with a base radius of units and height units, and another with a base radius of units and height units, which value of would make the two cones similar?

-In a right triangle, if one leg has length = , the other leg has length = , and the hypotenuse is , what is the value of ?
+In a right triangle, one leg has length and the other leg has length .
+What is the approximate degree measure of the angle opposite the leg of length ?

-In right triangle , if is the right angle, = , and (opposite ) = , what is the measure of angle ?
-Round to the nearest degree.
+In triangle , which is a right triangle with right angle at , if is and the length of side is , what is the length of side ?

 Solving Right Triangles practice set